Use customer referral value to evaluate social media’s role in the marketing mix

 Same goes for social media.
 As you build a rapport with prospects and customers, you aren’t just in there for a quick ROI, you’re really supporting your current baseline in sales.

 So, here’s where Customer Referral Value (PDF) comes in handy.
-If you’re a savvy brand builder, you should already be thinking about your Lifetime Customer Value.
+If you’re a savvy brand builder, your Lifetime Customer Value should already be something you’re thinking about.
 Just like it sounds – it represents that actual lifetime value of a customer.
 If you want to get into the financial geekery of it all, it essentially represents the discounted value of all future profits from a particular customer.

 And, might I add, not all customers are created equal.
 Okay, maybe they’re created equal, but they’re not all of equal value.
 Some will be promiscuous and cheat on your brand while some will be buying the brand for the long haul.

 Here’s a simple overview of how to calculate Lifetime Customer Value (“LCV”) –

 I’ve highlighted one key element that will be your secret weapon for figuring out what all of these Facebook friends and Twitter followers are actually worth.

 A customer’s total value to your brand isn’t just what the customer buys.
 It’s also how much business the customer refers to you (over a lifetime).

 When it comes to figuring out what the next Twitter follower or the next Facebook friend is work, start by thinking about the power of social media to drive Customer Referral Value.

 When we work with clients on Conversion Optimization, we’ll often put this measurement to work to ensure that we’re optimizing both for next quarter and for the long haul.